Mastering Supply Chain – Procurement Analyst

 Qualifications

-Typically, Procurement Analysts possess a degree-level qualification in subjects such as supply chain or procurement, engineering, or a mathematical/statistical degree.
+Procurement Analysts typically hold a degree in fields such as supply chain management, procurement, engineering, or mathematics/statistics.

 Key Skills Required

-Communication and relationship management skills to establish and maintain relationships with vendors and third-party suppliers as well as internal stakeholders
+• Communication and relationship management: The ability to build and maintain strong relationships with vendors, third-party suppliers, and internal stakeholders.

-Critical thinking – the ability to use data and research to make effective procurement recommendations and decisions.
-A solutions-focused approach to be able to deliver effective solutions to the business
+• Critical thinking: A capability to analyse data and research effectively, enabling sound procurement recommendations and decisions.
+A solutions-focused mindset to deliver practical and effective outcomes for the business.

 Salary guide